AppImageCommunity/awesome-appimage/README.md

 - [nbPackager](https://github.com/trixon/nbPackager) - Packages NetBeans Platform Application with a JRE for AppImage, Linux, macOS and Windows.

+### Deployment tools for .NET Core (Mono) applications

+- [.NET Core AppImage example](https://github.com/ppy/osu-deploy/blob/697a49e9602502a2b7a899c0dff5383f6512d5d2/Program.cs#L207-L243) - Example of how to deploy .NET Core (Mono) applications as an AppImage using `dotnet publish -f netcoreapp3.1 -r linux-x64` from within a `.cs` program.

 ### Tools to convert from other package formats

 - [pkg2appimage](https://github.com/AppImage/pkg2appimage) - Converts from deb, zip, tar.gz and other formats to AppImage using YAML recipes.